Understanding Severance Payments:

 - An employee is terminated for reasons other than serious misconduct,

-- An employee knows where all “the bones are buried” in connection with Corporate and personal executives, including, legal claims, compliance, potential unlawful actions involving financial, corporate, or business decisions, such as a personal assistant, billing or accounting personnel;
+- An employee knows where all “the bones are buried” in connection with corporate and personal executives, including, legal claims, compliance, potential unlawful actions involving financial, corporate, or business decisions, such as a personal assistant, billing or accounting personnel;

 - Documentation regarding the employee, or lack thereof, may create employer liability;